stevencorrea/mastering-github-students-project/git-stash.md

 ### The `git stash` command allows you to temporarily save or "stash" changes you've made in your project so you can apply them later.

-#### This is handy if you need to work on something on a different branch, but aren't ready to commit.
+**This is useful when you need to work on a different branch, but aren't ready to commit.**

-Git stash takes your uncommitted changes, saves them - then reverts your project to a clean working copy (from your last commit) - meaning no local changes.
+Git stash takes your uncommitted changes, saves them - then reverts your project to a clean working copy (from your last commit), meaning no local changes.

 A stash is just for your own personal use, so you can't push a stash to a remote repository.